elliptic-shiho/primefac-fork/README.md

 ## Requirements
 * Python 2.x/Python 3.x
-  - If you want to faster factorization, you can use *gmpy* or *gmpy2*
+  - To faster factorization, primefac-fork uses *gmpy* so you need to install it (*gmpy* will install in below installation process).
-  - If you install *factordb-pycli* module, primefac-fork will use it for factor large number.
+  - To factor with collective intelligence, primefac-fork uses *factordb-pycli* module. also this package will install in below.

 ## License
 This software released under the MIT License.